-The HP StorageWorks Secure Key Manager is a multi-chip standalone cryptographic module.
+The HP Enterprise Secure Key Manager is a multi-chip standalone cryptographic module.
 The entire contents of the module, including all hardware, software, firmware, and data, are enclosed in a metal case.
-The case is opaque and must be sealed using tamper-evident labels in order to prevent the case cover from being removed without signs of tampering.
-The case front bezel contains two pick-resistant locks to prevent unauthorized access to the module's components.
+The case is opaque and must be sealed using a tamper-evident label in order to prevent the case cover from being removed without signs of tampering.
+Two pick-resistant locks are installed on the module's front bezel to protect the front interfaces, including the power switch, from unauthorized access.
 All circuits in the module are coated with commercial standard passivation.
-Once the module has been configured to meet FIPS 140-2 Level 2 requirements, the module cannot be accessed without signs of tampering.
+Once the bezel is locked and the module has been configured to meet FIPS 140-2 Level 2 requirements, the module cannot be accessed without signs of tampering.
 See Section 3.3 - Physical Security Assurance of this document for more information.